jacksleight/statamic-bard-texstyle/README.md

 ],
 ```

-You can add default classes for any of the [nodes and marks supported by Bard Mutator](https://github.com/jacksleight/statamic-bard-mutator#avaliable-nodes--marks).
+You can add default classes for any node or mark type.

 ### Stored Values